atkupastasia/BoL/README.md

 ##<div align="center">Apple's Bot of Legends Repository</div>
 ------------------

+######Note: These scripts are optimised for VIP users, I cannot guarantee they will work for free users.
+Please download the appropriate libs.
+More advanced configuration can often be found inside the script, indicated with --[[ Config ]]--.

 ###Current Scripts:
 - ####[iLux - Penta Rainbows] (http://botoflegends.com/forum/topic/4326-script-ilux-penta-rainbows/)
 > ###### Requires [Klokje's Collision Lib] (http://botoflegends.com/forum/topic/4317-libraryvip-collision/)